labtwentyfive/guard-railroader/README.md

 :url_safe_methods => %w(method1 method2) # list methods which are safe for use in link_to URLs
 ```

-## Brakeman configuration
+## Railroader configuration

 Issues
 ------

-You can report issues and feature requests to [GitHub Issues](https://github.com/oreoshake/guard-brakeman/issues).
+You can report issues and feature requests to [GitHub Issues](https://github.com/labtwentyfive/guard-railroader/issues).
 Try to figure out
-where the issue belongs to: Is it an issue with Guard itself or with Guard::Brakeman?
+where the issue belongs to: Is it an issue with Guard itself or with Guard::Railroader?
 Please don't
 ask the question in the issue tracker, instead join us in our [Google group](http://groups.google.com/group/guard-dev) or on
 `#guard` (irc.freenode.net).